Fred Wanted to Ski

 Most of the skiers would roll their eyes and walk away.
 But some stayed and listened.
 It made Fred feel good to have people pay attention to him.
 It made him feel even better to be the one in the conversation who knew the most about the topic, so he continued his Bible studies.

 One day Fred came across the following passage:

-And he [Satan] brought him to Jerusalem, and set him on a pinnacle of the temple, and said unto him, If thou be the Son of God, cast thyself down from hence: For it is written, He shall give his angels charge over thee, to keep thee: And in their hands they shall bear thee up, lest at any time thou dash thy foot against a stone.
+And he [Satan] brought Him [Jesus] to Jerusalem, and set Him on a pinnacle of the temple, and said unto Him, If thou be the Son of God, cast thyself down from hence: For it is written, He shall give His angels charge over thee, to keep thee: And in their hands they shall bear thee up, lest at any time thou dash thy foot against a stone.
 And Jesus answering said unto him, It is said, Thou shalt not tempt the Lord thy God.